transcend-io/helm-charts/README.md

 ### Deploying Sombra and the LLM Classifier

 This example deploys Sombra with an accompanying LLM Classifier.
-The LLM Classifer requires an Nvidia GPU to run, so please make sure your cluster supports `nvidia.com/gpu` as a resource.
+The LLM Classifer requires an NVIDIA GPU to run, so please make sure your cluster supports `nvidia.com/gpu` as a resource.

 ```yaml
 imageCredentials: